yukikongju/Maze-Solver/README.md

 have to find a way to quantify how good the maze generated is ie the metric I'll use to evaluate the "goodness" of the generated maze.

-Step #1: Create the dataset by fetching the generated maze from http://www.mazegenerator.net/
+- [x] Step #1: Create the dataset by fetching the generated maze from http://www.mazegenerator.net/

 I'll use selenium, a python's module: https://www.geeksforgeeks.org/how-to-click-a-button-on-webpage-using-selenium/

+### More - Use Computer Vision to solve a maze with only its picture

 ### Sources